stsiarzhanau/car-rental/README.md

 ## Project architecture

 I've decided to build the app as a React SPA application using my own [starter project](https://hub.docker.com/r/stsiarzhanau/car-rental/tags).
-To make the application as similar as possible to the real production I mocked the API using [msw](https://mswjs.io/), and [@tanstack/react-query] is used to manage the "server" state.
+To make the application as similar as possible to the real production I mocked the API using [msw](https://mswjs.io/), and [@tanstack/react-query](https://tanstack.com/query/latest/docs/framework/react/overview) is used to manage the "server" state.
 For the same reason, [jotai](https://jotai.org/) is used to manage the client state instead of plain React Context API, which would, in principle, be enough for such a simple project.
 The same applies to [@tanstack/react-table](https://tanstack.com/table/latest/docs/introduction) - for this functionality, it would be possible to do with a regular HTML table, but `@tanstack/react-table` gives us the opportunity to quickly integrate new features in the future.

 [TailwindCSS](https://tailwindcss.com/docs/installation) is used for styling.
-I've decided not to use any UI frameworks (if I had decided, I would have used [shadcn/ui](https://ui.shadcn.com/docs)) because there are not many UI elements in the application.
+I've decided not to use any UI frameworks or component libraries (if I had decided, I would have used [shadcn/ui](https://ui.shadcn.com/docs)) because there are not many UI elements in the application.
 I have tried to make the application styles good looking and provide user-friendliness on mobile devices through the use of a mobile first approach and responsive design.

 For component tests [Vitest](https://vitest.dev/guide/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) are used.
 I've also included [Playwright](https://playwright.dev/docs/intro) end-to-end tests for rent and return flows which can be launched from the `e2e` directory with `npx playwright test`.